THIS POST CONTAINS AFFILIATE LINKS. DISCLOSURE PAGE

-The very best thing I have done in the area of personal development so far in 2009 is to get into better shape.
+The very best thing I have done in the area of personal development so far is to get into better shape.

-I did it with one of the most popular workout programs right now, Craig Ballantyne’s Turbulence Training for Fatloss.
+I did it with one of the most popular workout programs out there, Craig Ballantyne’s Turbulence Training for Fatloss.

 Over the last four months I have used the program and by doing so I have reaped these pretty awesome benefits: